ButlerVal/soulsync-backend/README.md

 ```

 **Frontend Notes:**
-- If both users connect, a conversation is created
 - Use `conversation_id` to navigate to chat
 - If one-sided, status is "pending"
+- When both users connect, conversation is automatically created

 ---